WHYAMERICASUCKS.COM

 AP reported in March 2024 that a federal judge ruled BLM had failed to adopt a legal herd management plan or conduct the necessary environmental review before 31 mustangs died during the roundup of more than 2,000 horses in Nevada.
 AP said the ruling marked a rare legal win for horse advocates.

-That matters because the fight over roundups is not only philosophical.
+The fight over roundups is not only philosophical.
 The public record already includes documented deaths during large gathers and court criticism of how the agency planned them.

 More Stories